saleyn/papahome/README.md

 assignment we will store the tasks in a single field on the `visit` record, even though, this design violates the 1st normal form of db normalization.

+- If a member is simultaneously a pal, then the pal cannot fulfill his/her own minutes and his own visit requests are not visible to him/herself.

 - We assume that dates are in UTC time zone.

 ## Design